batuhanorhn/react-native-expo-redux/README.md

 and the app works!

-Please help me improve this repo.
+Please help me improve this repo or any improvement.
 Create Issues.
-Send Commit.
-Let's use this repo as a
+Send Pull Request.
+Let's use this repo!

+any questions contact me: batuhanorhan44@gmail.com